mahammadosmanov/mahammadosmanov/README.md

 # Hi, I'm Mahammad! 👋

-I'm a Flutter developer...
+I'm a self-learner Flutter developer...
 I graduated from BSc in Processes Automation Engineering in July 2022.
 Now I am studying at MSc in Computer Science.

 Currently, I am improving myself on Flutter and Dart stack for mobile application development.

-I'm now working to improve my knowledge of object-oriented programming, it's tenets, Block, provider and etc.
+I'm now working to improve my knowledge of Object Oriented Programming, it's tenets, BLoC, Provider and etc.

 I am interested in Flutter and Dart technologies and have experience with besides Python for software development and  JavaScript, HTML, CSS for web development .